Facebook Pixel

 Current Description

-A more unusual citrus variety, they are the same as our mini lemon Lyvia, but as the name suggests these cute young plants are grown on a small trellis instead of being a freestanding bush.
-As pictured, with plenty of fruit at various stages and sizes, one of these would be a great way to introduce someone to the joys of growing citrus or when space is limited as it would look great on a windowsill.
+A more unusual citrus variety, also known as a mini lemon or Lemon 'Lyvia', these trees make great gifts when space is limited and are brilliant way to introduce someone to the joys of growing citrus.
+Grown up a small trellis and looking lovely again this week, just as pictured with plenty of fresh new season growth and 2 or 3 yellow ripening fruits.
+It won't be long before these are ready to enjoy straight from the tree - delicious!
 Good to know: Although we carefully wrap and pack our plants to protect them, when fruit are ripe and / or heavy on the plant, it is not unusual for them to be dislodged during transit.
-The good news is they can still be used, and it will trigger the plant to produce more flowers in the spring.
+The good news is they can still be used, and it will trigger the plant to produce more fruit and flowers.

 1 x Limequat Trellis + £0.00